Reporter Paul Valencia and sports administrators Tony Liberatore and Cale Piland talk about high school sports and more

 Welcome back to the Clark County Today Sports Podcast.

-Tony Liberatore of Vancouver Public Schools and Cale Piland of Evergreen Public Schools say there are a lot of pros to the game, not just cons.
+Tony Liberatore of Vancouver Public Schools and Cale Piland of Evergreen Public Schools give their thoughts, along with Clark County Today reporter Paul Valencia.

 We’re always interested in subject ideas for a future podcast.
 Tony and Cale are experts in administration for high school sports, and Paul has seen a few things in his decades in Southwest Washington sports.
 Email us a subject idea.